AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 ssh-keygen -t rsa -N "" -f travis_rsa
 ```

-The `-N ""` argument creates the keys without a `passphrase`.
-Although the `passphrase` is optional, it is recommended that you specify one for added security.
 Now, you will see a private key - `travis_rsa` and a public key - `travis_rsa.pub` in the project folder. `cat` the contents of the public key and copy it to the `authorized_keys` file that you created in the previous section.

 ```
 cat travis_rsa.pub